jtbnntt/service-manager/README.md

-# appconstructor
+# service-manager

-`appconstructor` is a simple service management framework.
+`service-manager` is a simple framework for dependency injection and service management.
 It's a proof of concept and a work in progress.

-See `./src/example.ts` for an example of how this works.
-Each service should have a `ServiceBuilder`, which is a recipe for building the service.
+See `example/example.js` for an example of how this works.

+Each service should have a corresponding `ServiceBuilder`, which is a recipe for building the service.
 The `ServiceManager` can use these builders to construct services as needed.

+`example/example.ts` shows how this module can be used with Typescript.